The Postman Always Rings Twice (1946 film): Plot

-Upon Frank's return, Cora behaves coolly toward him; the three of them have dinner together, and Nick announces that he will be selling Twin Oaks and that Cora and he will be moving in with his infirm sister in northern Canada.
+Upon Frank's return, Cora behaves coolly toward him; the three of them have dinner together, and Nick announces that he will be selling Twin Oaks and moving in with Cora and his infirm sister in northern Canada.
 That night, Cora is desperate; Frank finds her in the kitchen with a knife she says she will use on herself.
 Frank agrees to kill Nick.
 The next day, the three of them are to drive to Santa Barbara to finalize the sale of Twin Oaks.
-Frank and Cora intend to stage a drunk driving accident.
-Sackett stops by to air his tire, and Frank and Cora stage an argument where she insists on driving due to the men's inebriation.
+Frank and Cora intend to stage a drunk driving crash.
+Sackett stops by to put air in his tire, and Frank and Cora stage an argument where she insists on driving because of the men's inebriation.
 On a deserted stretch of road, Frank kills Nick with a blow to the head and then sends the car off a cliff.
 However, Frank is also caught in the car and injured.
 Sackett, who followed them, arrives to find Cora crying for help.

 The District Attorney files murder charges against only Cora, hoping to divide her and Frank.
-Although this ploy works temporarily, a clever measure by Cora's lawyer, Arthur Keats, prevents Cora's full confession from coming into the hands of the prosecutor.
+Although this ploy works temporarily, a measure by Cora's lawyer, Arthur Keats, prevents her full confession from coming into the hands of the prosecutor.
 Cora secures a plea bargain in which she pleads guilty to manslaughter and receives probation.

-Publicity from the murder makes Twin Oaks very successful, but things remain tense between Frank and Cora.
+Publicity from the murder makes Twin Oaks successful, but things remain tense between Frank and Cora.
 They marry to protect themselves from being forced to testify against each other.
 When Cora leaves to care for her sick mother, Frank has a brief fling with a woman.
-After Cora returns, a man named Kennedy, who had worked as an investigator for her attorney, shows up and attempts to blackmail her with the confession.
+After Cora returns, Kennedy, a man who worked as an investigator for her attorney, attempts to blackmail her with the confession.
 Frank beats up Kennedy and his partner and takes the signed confession from them.

 Cora tells Frank that she knows about his affair.
 The two argue but reconcile, and Cora announces that she is pregnant.
 She speculates that the new life they have created may balance the one they took.
 They go to the beach and swim, realizing they still love each other.
-On the way back, Frank accidentally crashes the car and kills Cora.
+On the way back, Frank accidentally crashes the car and Cora is killed.

 Frank is tried and convicted for killing Cora.
-While on death row, he is visited by a priest and by District Attorney Sackett, who confronts him with the evidence of his involvement in Nick's murder and reasons that if he resists his legal fate in Cora's death that he'll only wind up back where he is with a conviction for Nick's murder.
+While on death row, he is visited by a priest and by Sackett, who confronts him with the evidence of his involvement in Nick's murder and reasons that if he resists his legal fate in Cora's death that he will only wind up back where he is with a conviction for Nick's murder.
 Frank accepts that, while he is innocent of Cora's death, his execution will be a fitting punishment for his murder of Nick.
-Frank muses that, just as the postman always rings a second time to make sure people receive their mail, fate has ensured that he and Cora have finally paid the price for their crime.